ha-shine/ha-shine.github.io/_posts/2017-09-02-drf-react-part-1.markdown

         return self.email
 ```

-Ok there is a lot going on in this snippet.
+Ok what are these models.

 - `CustomUser` is our user model for handling user authentication.
 There is nothing much going on in this model. `USERNAME_FIELD` is used to identify `email` field is used as the username.
+Django will automatically add a constraint for this field, so there will be no duplicate rows with same email.
 - `CustomUserManager` is our model manager for user model created above.
+This is not really a model, as in there will be no table in the database for this class.

 You can read more about customizing authentication in this [link](https://docs.djangoproject.com/en/1.11/topics/auth/customizing/).

-We still need to inform our root app that we will be using this `CustomUser` model in place of the default user account.
+We still need to inform our root app that we will be using this `CustomUser` model in place of the default user accounts.
 Add this to `./server/settings.py`.

 ```python
 AUTH_USER_MODEL = 'myapp.CustomUser'